 Senior year means extra expenses.
 The opportunities to spend money during our kids’ senior year felt limitless — senior portraits, senior rings, graduation announcements, Spring Break trips, prom, off-campus lunches, Beach Week, dinner events, luncheons, plus all those college applications add up to a lot of extra expenses.
 We didn’t agree to all of these things, and I’m sure I’ve left some out, but even so, we found high school senior year to be a financial hit.

 3. There Will Be Stuff

 Senior year produces a lot of stuff — the kind of stuff that is sweet at the time, but then you don’t know what to do with it.
 Stuff that is lovingly created by talented parents, but stuff nonetheless.
 Right now my third son’s desk is piled high with the kind of stuff that is too precious to be thrown away but too unimportant to go to college with him.

 Senior year means it will be the last time I see most of the parents I’ve hung out with for the last several years.
 I would love to report that it isn’t true, that we all still get together and laugh, but I can’t.
 Too much of our time together was situational.

 We sat on the same bleachers for four years, we hung costumes backstage for four years, we served on the same committees for four years.
 I do see a few old friends here and there and we hug and talk and laugh, but it isn’t the same because things aren’t the same.
 I miss the people I had so much fun with over the years.

 5. Our Family Life Will Be Different

 I’ve been through three high school senior years so far, and I’ve got one more to go.
-My daughter is Class of 2022 so, I have some time to recover until I get to go through it all again for one last time.
+My daughter is a junior so I have some time to recover until I get to go through it all again for one last time.
 The events of senior year are a lot of mess and stress, but I think it is worth it.